 The rehabilitation process can take anywhere from 4-6 months.
 This certainly does not mean that you will be debilitated 6 months, but it does mean that you should expect a journey.
 It will be beneficial to plan out the few weeks after your surgery to accomidate a change in mobility.
 Here are a few things to consider:

 If you are interested in experiencing physiotherapy after a knee replacement in your own home, call In-home Therapeutics.
-We have a fully portable clinic that can be set up in a location that is convenient for you.
-Eliminate the need to arrange for rides and get to a physiotherapy clinic after surgery.
+We are a team of expert physiotherapists who offer home physiotherapy to patients after surgery.
 Experience the convenience of in-home physiotherapy in your home.
 We offer home physiotherapy in Eastern Ontario including Cornwall, Brockville, Kingston, and Ottawa.